ospfranco/ospfranco.github.io/_posts/2023-08-11-react native, rust step-by-step integration guide.md

 Here is a more step by step tutorial, but in the video form I go over the concepts that actually make this work, so you can adjust and understand the tooling behind and you can maintain your integration.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/PPU4Hrz4J_s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe class="w-full h-96" src="https://www.youtube.com/embed/PPU4Hrz4J_s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-> I’m currently looking for freelance projects, if your team needs a RN developer or some consulting, send me an email at ospfranco@gmail.com
+> I’m currently looking for freelance projects, if your team needs a RN developer or some consulting, [send me an email](mailto://ospfranco@gmail.com).

 # Basic Setup and iOS

-- Set up Rust compiler
+- Set up Rust compiler on your computer, just follow the instructions on the Rust website.
 - Set up cross compilation targets, 32 bits targets are no longer supported, so we will only add those usable in 2023.
     - 32bit targets have been deprecated by the rust team, no longer available on the stable channel